rust-lang/book/src/ch04-01-what-is-ownership.md

 This error identifies that `s1` is moved by `add_suffix`, and therefore it cannot be used afterward.
 More generally, the compiler will enforce this principle:

-> **Moved heap data principle:** if a variable `x` has ownership of its heap data moved to another variable `y`, then `x` cannot be used after the move.
+> **Moved heap data principle:** if a variable `x` moves ownership of heap data to another variable `y`, then `x` cannot be used after the move.

 ### Summary

-In sum, ownership is primarily a discipline of heap management:
+Ownership is primarily a discipline of heap management:
 * All heap data must be owned by exactly one variable.
 * Rust deallocates heap data once its owner goes out of scope.
 * Ownership can be transferred by moves, which happen on assignments and function calls.